Megabus – Great For Traveling Fans

 Posted by Kurt Smith

 Megabus is a luxury bus service available now in about 50 cities in the U.S. and Canada (and in the U.K. even, but anywhere they don’t play baseball doesn’t matter).
 They have single and double decker buses, all of which have Wi-Fi and free plug-ins.
-And they do it all for a ridiculous price, sometimes as low as $1!
+And they do it all for a ridiculous price, sometimes as low as $1.
+You have to book such deals well ahead of time, but that’s worth the trouble.

 Megabus operates from popular transportation hubs in large cities, so your only part of it is getting to the transportation center.
 In my home town of Philadelphia, that would be the 30th Street Amtrak station.
 With most ballparks in downtown areas these days and easily reachable by public transit, you should be able to leave the car at home and save a ton.

-Between gas and tolls, driving that distance would total close to five times that—assuming you are using your own car.
+Between gas and tolls, driving that distance would cost at least $50—assuming you are using your own car.
 And that’s not figuring in the aggravation of the traffic, which is always bad in Connecticut and usually bad near New York and Philadelphia.
 Not dealing with that is certainly worth a few extra bucks.
+Did I mention the price of parking in Boston?

-Megabus covers most major cities in the U.S. and Canada; and in most cases they’ll drop you off near a transportation hub that will get you anywhere else in the city in short order, certainly to the local ballpark.
+Megabus covers most major cities in the U.S. and Canada.
+In most cities (not all, but most) they’ll drop you off near a public transportation hub that will get you anywhere else in the city in short order, certainly to the local ballpark.